Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### initialize

-> see {NFTEngineFactory-createNFTEngine} for more infos about params, initializer for upgradable
+> See {NFTEngineFactory-createNFTEngine} for more infos about params, initializer for upgradable

 *Declaration:*